 Finally, we briefly outline the connections with two related studies which also address the issue of OTJ search.
-Pissarides (1994) proposes the same wage-setting mechanism we use here but in a model with homogeneous workers and heterogeneous jobs.
+Pissarides (1994) proposes the same wage-setting mechanism we use here, but in a model with homogeneous workers and heterogeneous jobs.
 By assuming that match productivity is growing over time (due to learning by doing), he is able to construct a model in which JTJ transitions only take place at short job tenures.
 Workers can therefore get locked into bad jobs.
 We ignore these tenure effects on search intensity to focus on the case where OTJ search depends on match quality and the educational attainment of the worker.
-In accordance with the empirical evidence (see Section 1), this generates a model in which quits are more prominent among overqualified workers and affect the labour market position of the less-educated workers.
+In accordance with the empirical evidence (see Section 2), this generates a model in which quits are more prominent among over-qualified workers and affect the labour market position of the less-educated workers.
 By considering a homogeneous pool of workers, these aspects are absent in Pissarides' analysis.
 Closer in spirit to our work is Gautier (2002).
-He uses essentially the same setup for production as we do.
-However, by construction, wages in his model are independent of the aggregate labour market outcomes.
-This simplifies the analysis considerably but it leaves out many interesting issues such as the relationship between the frequency of JTJ transitions and the degree of wage inequality that are addressed in our article.
+He uses essentially the same setup for production like us.
+However, by construction, the wages in his model are independent of the aggregate labour market outcomes.
+This simplifies considerably the analysis, but it leaves out many interesting issues such as the relationship between the frequency of JTJ transitions and the degree of wage inequality that are addressed in our paper.

-The rest of the article is organised as follows.
-Section 1 reports some empirical evidence to motivate the analysis.
-Section 2 lays out the model.
-Section 3 describes the potential set of equilibria while Section 4 shows that the introduction of OTJ search enhances the likelihood of having a unique cross-skill matching equilibrium.
-Section 5 examines the comparative statics of the model in response to demand and supply shifts for the special case of equal contact rates.
-Section 6 presents some numerical results on the effect of these changes in a calibrated economy with realistic parameter values.
-Finally, Section 7 concludes.
-Proofs of the main Propositions are gathered in the Appendix.
+The rest of the paper is organised as follows.
+Section 2 reports some empirical evidence to motivate the analysis.
+Section 3 lays out the model.
+Section 4 describes the potential set of equilibria while Section 5 shows that the introduction of OTJ search enhances the likelihood of having a unique cross-skill matching equilibrium.
+Section 6 examines the comparative statics of the model in response to demand and supply shifts for the special case of equal contact rates.
+Section 7 presents some numerical results on the effect of these changes in a calibrated economy with realistic parameter values.
+Finally, Section 8 concludes.
+Proofs of the main propositions are gathered in two Appendices (A and B).

-1. A Brief Look at the Evidence on JTJ Flows
+2 A Brief Look at the Evidence on JTJ Flows

-Recent evidence suggests that [T] transitions are an important element of the total labour market turnover.
-For example, Fallick and Fleischman (2001) report that, in the US labour market, more than four million workers changed employer during an average month in the 1990s, about the same number as the workers who left the labour force from employment and more than twice the number who moved from employment to unemployment.
-Further, the total separation rate falls with age and is negatively correlated with the educational attainment of workers but in relative terms the JTJ transitions account for a much larger share of total separations for college workers (50%) than for high-school dropouts (30%).
-Similar evidence has been provided by Nagypál (2003) who reports that around 55% of the total separations of workers with a college degree are due to [T] flows, whereas that proportion falls to 34% for workers without a high school degree.
-Moreover, about 70% of the highlyeducated workers who undertake a JTJ transition do so for job-related reasons - as opposed to personal quits, layoffs or end of contract - whereas that fraction is below 60% for less-educated workers.
-Although the categorisation of quits versus layoffs could be questioned - since it relies on the subjective self-report of the worker - the above evidence seems to point out that [T] flows are a key feature in explaining separations and that OTJ search is more prevalent among highly-educated workers.
+Recent evidence suggests that JTJ transitions are an important element of the total labour market turnover.
+For example, regarding the U.S. labour market, Fallick and

+Fleischman (2001) report that more than four million workers changed employer during an average month in the 1990s, about the same number as the workers who left the labour force from employment and more than twice the number who moved from employment to unemployment.
+Further, the total separation rate falls with age and is negatively correlated with the educational attainment of workers, but in relative terms the JTJ transitions account for a much larger share of total separations for college workers (50%) than for high-school dropouts (30%).
+Similar evidence has been provided by Nagypál (2003) who reports that around 55% of the total separations of workers with a college degree are due to JTJ flows, whereas that proportion falls to 34% for workers without a high school degree.
+Moreover, about 70% of the higheducated workers who undertake a JTJ transition do so for job-related reasons - as opposed to personal quits, layoffs or end of contract - whereas that fraction is below 60% for less-educated workers.
+Although the categorization of quits versus layoffs could be questioned - since it relies on the subjective self-report of the worker - the above evidence seems to point out that JTJ flows are a key feature in explaining separations and that OTJ search is more prevalent among high-educated workers.